-Our clinical preceptors are board certified in their specialty and participate on a voluntary basis.
-We are able to offer a volunteer faculty appointment to those preceptors that commit to having at least 4 students assigned to them per clinical year.
+Our clinical preceptors are board-certified in their specialty and participate on a voluntary basis.
+We offer volunteer faculty appointments to interested preceptors.

-In addition to physician preceptors, California law allows licensed physician assistants, nurse practitioners, and certified nurse mid-wives to serve as secondary preceptors.
-Our students are assigned full-time to their clinical sites, we expect that they have opportunities for direct patient care, but want to be sure that each patient seen by the student is also evaluated by the clinical preceptor, as we encourage a team-based approach to patient care.
+Clinical preceptors can be physicians who are specialty board-certified in their area of instruction, NCCPA-certified PAs, or other licensed healthcare providers qualified in their area of instruction (including nurse practitioners and certified nurse-midwives).
+Our students are assigned full-time to their clinical sites.
+We expect that students will have opportunities for direct patient care, but want to be sure that each patient seen by the student is also evaluated by the clinical preceptor, as we encourage a team-based approach to patient care.

 Our students are ready to work in your practice

 Our students complete three semesters of medical Spanish, participate in interprofessional projects and have a wide range of clinical and technical skills.
-They also are covered by USC’s professional liability insurance, are BCLS/ACLS certified, complete HIPAA training and fire safety training, meet the CDC health screening requirements for healthcare workers, and complete an extensive background check.
+They also are covered by USC’s professional liability insurance, BCLS/ACLS certified, have completed HIPAA training and fire safety training, meet the CDC health screening requirements for healthcare workers, and complete an extensive background check.

 Students enter their clinical year with a variety of skills already well-practiced.
 Instructors encourage students to take advantage of opportunities to practice and maintain these skills throughout their clinical year.
 Skills include:

 - Airway management

 - Clinical breast examination